 SAFELY STORING YOUR EMERGENCY WATER SUPPLY

 Now is the best time to make sure your home and family are prepared.
-Every home should maintain a supply of emergency drinking water - at least 3 gallons per person or pet.
-(If possible, 10 gallons per person is highly recommended).
+Every home should maintain a supply of emergency drinking water - at least 1 gallon per person/pet per day for 7-10 days.

 How do you put together your supply?